EricaLinaG/Emacsn/README.md

 When a profile is installed it will automatically add in any pre-defined server profiles or alternative invocations which apply.

-_Emacsn uncomments lines beginning with `;;<profile>` from .emacs-profiles.el._
+_Emacsn_ uncomments lines beginning with `;;<profile>` from .emacs-profiles.el._
+This allows more complex profiles to be persistent across installs by adding them to the _emacs-profiles-template.el_.
+With the proper comment prefix the profile will install its self.
-It does also create a server profile entry for each installation.
+Emacsn does also create a server profile entry for each installation.

-Persist your code by putting them back into [emacs-profiles-orig.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-orig.el).
+Persist your code by putting them back into [emacs-profiles-template.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-template.el).
 This file is the basis for the next fresh install of Emacsn.

-With the proper comment prefix it will install its self.
 Modify _.emacs-profiles.el_ to add new ones or change their names.

 You can of course just check your _.emacs-profiles.el_ in with everything else.